Shreya-1910/ArtificalMethodsCW/README.md

 Important Notes

-- The project includes a **5% sample dataset** for quick execution and testing.
+- The project includes a **5% sample dataset** for running the algorithms.
 - For full experiments, use the **complete CICIDS2017 dataset**.
 - You MUST update the dataset file paths in the notebooks:
   - `sample_data/` path